btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 ### Prerequisites:

-1. Postgresql,
+- Postgresql
-2. Tor,
+- Tor
-3. NGINX and Let's Encrypt.
+- NGINX and Let's Encrypt

 ### Application Components

-1. Bitcoin Daemon<sup>1</sup>,
+- Bitcoin Daemon<sup>1</sup>
-2. NBXplorer<sup>1,2</sup>,
+- NBXplorer<sup>1,2</sup>
-3. BTCPay Server<sup>1,2</sup>,
+- BTCPay Server<sup>1,2</sup>
-4. Lightning Network Daemon (lnd)<sup>2</sup>,
+- Lightning Network Daemon (lnd)<sup>2</sup>
-5. Ride The Lightning (RTL)<sup>2</sup>.
+- Ride The Lightning (RTL)<sup>2</sup>

-<sup>1</sup> The bare minimum install of a BTCPay server only requires the starred items.
+<sup>1</sup> The bare minimum install of a BTCPay server only requires these items.
 Using a bare minimum configuration reduces the functionality: no lightning payments, no auto-renewal of TLS certificates, less reliable data store, less capable of handling NAT and more.

-<sup>2</sup> Built from source code (note if you'd like to build the Bitcoin Daemon from source the instruction are [here](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md).
+<sup>2</sup> Built from source code (note if you'd like to build the Bitcoin Daemon from source the instruction are [here](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md)).

 ## Postgresql